 Itinerary

-Once your trip is created, click on the Itinerary button to begin adding waypoints.
+Once your trip is created, click the Itinerary button to add waypoints.
 These can include the campground where you're staying, hikes you want to do, outdoor activities, meals, or anything else you want to document so you don't forget.

-As you add places, they'll appear in a numbered list as well as on a clickable Google map.
+As you add places, they'll appear in a numbered list and on a clickable Google map.
 Clicking on the map allows you to search the area or choose from some pre-selected shortcuts, including:

-Once the results appear on the map as orange dots, you can click them for additional info (names, phone numbers, addresses) and add them to your itinerary.
-Just be sure to hit the “Save” button in the upper right corner after any changes to ensure they stick.
+Once the results appear on the map as orange dots, you can click them for additional information (names, phone numbers, addresses) and add them to your itinerary.
+After making any changes, hit the "Save" button in the upper right corner to ensure they stick.

-Each entry on the itinerary includes the option to check in, resulting in a date and time stamp.
-You can also launch turn-by-burn directions with a click of the turning arrow icon on the right side.
-As a guy who loves to plot out his trips by the hour, this is an attractive feature.
+Each entry on the itinerary includes the option to check in, which results in a date and time stamp.
+You can also launch turn-by-burn directions by clicking the turning arrow icon on the right.
+This is an attractive feature for a guy who loves to plot his trips by the hour.

 Timeline